Hey, fastest three hours and media speeding by, ladies and gentlemen.

 Inch by inch, Americans are recovering some of their vast loss of wealth from the recession thanks to gains in stock investments and home values.

-Now, I guess we're supposed to forget that yesterday we read that more and more houses are underwater, not worth what people are paying for them, that there are more foreclosures going on, because this is a new day.
+Now, I guess we're supposed to forget that yesterday we read that more and more houses are underwater, not worth what people are paying for them, that there are more foreclosures going on because this is a new day.

 This was the second straight quarterly increase.

-So we won't go, oh yeah, right on, baby, right on, right over.
+So we want to go, yeah, right on, baby, right on, right on, except, there's the next paragraph.

 That underscores the vast loss of wealth over the past two years.